zarf-dev/zarf/docs/what-is-zarf.md

 <img align="right" alt="zarf logo" src="../.images/zarf-logo.png" width="160" />

-Zarf was created to _**support the declarative creation & distribution of software "packages" into remote / constrained / independent Kubernetes (k8s) systems**_.
+Zarf was created to _**support the declarative creation & distribution of software "packages" into remote / constrained / independent Kubernetes systems**_.

-> "Zarf is a tool to help deploy modern stacks into airgap environments; it's all about moving the bits." &mdash; Jeff
+> "Zarf is a tool to help deploy modern stacks into air gapped environments; it's all about moving the bits." &mdash; Jeff

 \* Check out our [term list](#what-we-mean-by) below for clarity on all those fancy words.